pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 We reiterate that the open source code enables users to customize the model processing to their liking.

 ..
+[Lar16] Larson et. al. "Day-ahead forecasting of solar power output
+    from photovoltaic plants in the American Southwest" Renewable Energy 91, 11-20 (2016).

+..
 [Liu60] B. Y. Liu and R. C. Jordan, The interrelationship and
     characteristic distribution of direct, diffuse, and total solar